Written by Kimberley Pacholko

-Juniper Rust (Gymnosporangium juniperi-virginianae) better known as Apple Cedar Rust.
-Is a fungal Disease requiring 2 years and 2 host plants to complete it’s life cycle.
+Juniper Rust (Gymnosporangium juniperi-virginianae) better known as Cedar Apple Rust, s a fungal Disease requiring 2 years and 2 host plants to complete its life cycle.
 In the first group of host trees you have Apple, Quince and Hawthorne.
 In the second group you have Eastern Red Cedars and many varieties of Junipers.
 The disease can be quite destructive and disfiguring.
 The disease at maturity is easy to spot.
 In junipers and eastern red cedars there are galls with orange, gelatinous protrusions or horns coming out of them in the spring.
-In Apples the upper surface of leaves develop bright yellow/orange spots with small bulges on the backside.
+In apples the upper surface of leaves develops bright yellow/orange spots with small bulges on the backside.
 Their branches develop swollen corky galls on the current year’s growth and fruit develops large rust spots that spoil the fruit.

 Symptoms and Life Cycle